Birding the East Coast Trail : Witless Bay Ecological Reserve

 Although the air was thick with birds, incredibly we were not coated in bird droppings, and there was only a very faint smell near the island.
 As we circled the island we also saw a research station and a bird blind used by ornithology researchers from Memorial University.
 Seeing so many birds at once was a little overwhelming, and truly amazing!
 It is definitely one of my very favourite birding experiences to date!!

-After the amazing boat tour we enjoyed a piece of partridgeberry cake and a coffee at the O'Brien's restaurant.
+After the amazing boat tour, we enjoyed a piece of partridgeberry cake and a coffee at the O'Brien's restaurant.

 It has been a wonderful and memorable day.
-Tomorrow we hope to hike to La Manche Provincial Park, which means that we should pass through a number of small villages along the way, both start and complete several smaller trails, and cross over the renowned suspension bridge in La Manche!
+Tomorrow we hope to hike to La Manche Provincial Park, which means that we should pass through several small villages along the way, both start and complete several smaller trails, and cross over the renowned suspension bridge in La Manche!

 See you on the trail!

-Remember to follow our entire adventure here : www.comewalkwithus.online
+Remember to follow our entire adventure here: www.comewalkwithus.online

 Comments